-In today’s fast-paced work world, setting performance targets is key for success and better work.
-Clear employee goals make everyone understand what’s expected.
-They also reduce stress and boost confidence by offering achievable challenges.
-This guide gives you nine top tips for setting good performance targets at work.
+In today’s fast-paced work world, setting performance targets is key for business success and better work outcomes.
+Clear employee goals help employees understand what’s expected and reduce stress while boosting confidence by offering achievable challenges.
+This guide gives you nine top tips for setting good performance targets at work, using performance management practices to drive measurable outcomes.

 Starting with performance targets means knowing their value.
-Clear goals keep employees focused on the company’s goals.
-They make people more motivated and help everyone work better together.
+Clear performance objectives keep employees focused on the company’s broader organizational objectives.
+They increase motivation and help everyone work together, contributing to operational excellence and continuous improvement.

 There are many frameworks to choose from, like SMART and OKR.
-These frameworks make sure goals are clear, reachable, and fit with the company’s big plans.
+These frameworks ensure employee performance goals are realistic targets, measurable, and aligned with key performance indicators (KPIs) and broader organizational objectives.

 Overview of Goal-Setting Frameworks: SMART vs. OKRs